Jahans3/blog-josh-jahans/content/blog/ditching-medium/index.md

 * * *

-Update: A few of you have mentioned that only partner program articles are paywalled, which is true and I could have been clearer about this.
+**Update**: A few of you have mentioned that only partner program articles are paywalled, which is true and I could have been clearer about this.
 What feels rotten, to me at least, is for ***someone to create content for a website only to have access to other content limited.*** Imagine the outcry if
 YouTube content creators could only access a small subsection of the videos on YouTube, even after helping drive traffic to the site.